General Nuclear Medicine

 - Nuclear medicine exams provide unique information that is often unattainable using other imaging procedures.
 This information may include details on the function and anatomy of body structures.

-- Nuclear medicine supplies the most useful diagnostic or treatment information for many diseases.
+- Nuclear medicine provides the most useful diagnostic or treatment information for many diseases.

 - A nuclear medicine scan is less expensive and may yield more precise information than exploratory surgery.

-- Nuclear medicine offers the potential to identify disease in its earliest stage, often before symptoms occur or abnormalities can be detected with other diagnostic tests.
+- Nuclear medicine offers the potential to identify disease in its earliest stage, often before other diagnostic tests can detect symptoms or abnormalities.

 - By detecting whether lesions are likely benign or malignant, PET scans may eliminate the need for surgical biopsy or identify the best biopsy location.

-- PET scans may provide additional information that is used for radiation therapy planning.
+- PET scans may provide information for radiation therapy planning.

-- Because nuclear medicine exams use only a small dose of radiotracer, they have a relatively low radiation exposure.
-This is acceptable for diagnostic exams.
-Thus, the potential benefits of an exam outweigh the very low radiation risk.
+- Nuclear medicine exams use only a small dose of radiotracer acceptable for diagnostic exams.
+The potential benefits of an exam outweigh the very low radiation risk.

 - Doctors have been using nuclear medicine diagnostic procedures for more than six decades.
 There are no known long-term adverse effects from such low-dose exposure.